 - Record serial numbers and maintain records of all your property.

-- Mark all property with your social security number or permanent Utah driver license number.
+- Mark all property with your permanent Utah driver license number.

 - Organize your neighborhood into a Neighborhood Watch Program.